enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Brain Connectivity.md

 	2. SWC within
 		1. Find the covariance/correlation of each voxels within all of the activated voxels of the brian
 	- Use the eigenvariate?
+- Activation induced Correlation
+	- How does it affects finding the connectivity?
+	- What's the activation effect?
+- Beta series correlations
 -